Introduction to classes

 MyClass mc2 = mc;

 When the object is created, enough memory is allocated on the managed heap for that specific object, and the variable holds only a reference to the location of said object.
-Types on the managed heap require overhead both when they are allocated and when they are reclaimed by the automatic memory management functionality of the CLR, which is known as garbage collection.
-However, garbage collection is also highly optimized and in most scenarios, it does not create a performance issue.
+The memory used by an object is reclaimed by the automatic memory management functionality of the CLR, which is known as garbage collection.
 For more information about garbage collection, see Automatic memory management and garbage collection.

 Classes are declared by using the class keyword followed by a unique identifier, as shown in the following example: